 Click here for more details about our trainings.

 Alianza works to raise awareness about the devastating effect of domestic violence on Latino families and communities and provides information about existing laws, options, resources, and services.
-It does this through the placement of news articles, radio and televisions PSAs, radio and TV talk shows, and the hosting of community events.
-Alianza serves on the organizing committee of the annual NYC’s Brides’ March Against Domestic Violence.
+It does this through the placement of news articles, radio and television PSAs, radio and TV talk shows, and the hosting of community events.
+Click here for more information about Alianza in the News.

-Alianza advocates for and helps to formulate policies that will prevent and help end domestic violence in Latino communities; monitors and disseminates information about the impact of domestic violence policies and legislation on Latino communities; and advocates for the allocation of adequate resources to help prevent and end domestic violence in Latino communities.
+Alianza advocates for policies that will prevent and help end domestic violence in Latino communities; monitors and disseminates information about the impact of domestic violence policies and legislation on Latino communities; and advocates for the allocation of adequate resources to help prevent and end domestic violence in Latino communities.